MohithS04/MohithS04/README.md

 - 👋 Hi, I’m @MohithS04
 - 👀 I’m interested in Data Analysis and Data Engineering
 - 🌱 I’m currently learning Python, MachineLearning and Cloud
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkedin https://www.linkedin.com/in/mohith-reddy-seelam-48886919b/
 - 📫 How to reach me email at seelammohithreddy04@gmail.com

 <!---